chiprojects/threat-hunting-scenario-extortion/README.md

 ## Response Taken

 The `hr-laptop-101` was immediately isolated from the network, and the incident was escalated to the security response team for further in-depth analysis.
-Upper management was notified about the threat, and all collected data (`students.csv`, `data.zip`, `send_extortion.py`) were collected for review.
+Upper management was notified about the threat, and all collected data (`students.csv`, `data.zip`, `send_extortion.py`) were submitted for review.